-- Whisk the egg whites with a dash (1/4 tsp) salt until stiff.
+- Whisk the egg whites with a dash of salt until stiff.

 - Carefully fold into egg whites.

-- Let the mixture rest in the fridge for 30 minutes so that the coconut can soak up the mixture.
+- Let the mixture rest in the refrigerator for 30 minutes so that the coconut can soak up the mixture.

-- Gently spoon in 1 tablespoon scoops on to parchment paper lined baking sheet.
+- Gently spoon in 1 tablespoon scoops onto a parchment paper lined baking sheet.

 - Bake for 8-12 minutes until just starting to brown.